 The current valuation assumptions for bad debt losses alone (excluding the cost of collection) give a higher Net Present Value (NPV) than the self-financing assumptions by £218k for the stock at transfer, so the current valuation assumption for bad debt collection is overall more efficient than self-financing assumed.
 However, the cost of collection is £107k per annum, which in NPV terms is £1.422 million over 30 years of additional cost.
-In terms of simple reconciliation to self-financing assumed.
+In terms of simple reconciliation to self-financing this would in net terms give a valuation £1.204 million worse than self-financing assumed.
 However, reconciling to self-financing only, hides the fact that the predicted non-collection rates without the additional investment in staff (which the Council cannot afford to employ) are 2.5% rising to 4% (or 3.2% to 4.7% combined void and bad debt loss).

-If the valuation had assumed no increase in staff and the predicted bad debt rates, then the valuation would have been a net $\pounds 5.47$ million lower than the current valuation of $\pounds 13.275$ million.
+If the valuation had assumed no increase in staff and the predicted bad debt rates, then the valuation would have been a net £5.47 million lower than the current valuation of £13.275 million.